 Head of Geography: Mrs Imogen Robson-Hemmings

-Geography: Mrs Gillian Little (Assistant Head)
+Geography: Mrs Gillian Little (Director of Teaching and Learning)

 Geography: Mrs Linda McGrenary

 Geography: Ms Rachel Rathbone

 Based in the main school building, girls are taught in purpose-built classrooms.
 When required for research purposes some lessons are taught in one of the state-of-the-art ICT suites.

 Fieldwork is integral to geography and we value its many benefits.
 In the 4s (year 8) we go to Cornwall; the trip includes a study of coastal and river features, practising map skills through orienteering; also team-building activities, surfing and kayaking.
 In U4 (year 9) there is a pre-GCSE trip to Malham, Yorkshire, to study landscape features and practise data collection skills.
 In L5 (year 10) we visit the East End of London to study Urban Regeneration including the redevelopment of the Olympic Park site.
 In L6 we visit Dorset to study coastal features and collect data for the geographics skills component of the course.
 Also we have a senior expedition; to date we have visited Iceland and Sicily.
 In addition to the above trips we regularlly take the girls out locally to collect data.

 Other opportunities provided include entering competitions and quizzes, for example entering a team in a local quiz organised by the Geographical Association.
 We also take Sixth Form girls to local university lectures or invite guest speakers to come and speak to the girls.

 Candidates will be required to take all GCSE assessments at the end of the course for awards made from summer 2014 onwards.